Deportation Rights in Oman

 • Personal belongings: You have the right to collect your personal belongings and settle your financial affairs before departure.

-• Unpaid wages: Deportation does not cancel your right to unpaid wages and end-of-service benefits — you can authorise someone to collect them.
+• Unpaid wages: Deportation does not cancel your right to unpaid wages and end-of-service benefits — you can authorise someone to collect them through the Ministry of Labour.

 • Embassy notification: You have the right to contact your embassy or consulate during deportation proceedings.